 - A natural tendency to see people as the same. -Equality- in ND everyone is middle class.
-A sense of fairness. - Social affiliations maybe more limited, fewer options-family, work, school, church, civic groups, sports, the bar. - When something goes wrong people you do not know are there for you. - Professions are respected especially health care-expertise, benefit to community. - My favorite a natural tendency to be passive and indirect no conflict indirect communication.
+A sense of fairness. - Social affiliations maybe more limited, fewer options-family, work, school, church, civic groups, sports, the bar- but can be deeper, more sustaining. - When something goes wrong people you do not know are there for you. - Professions are respected especially health care-expertise, benefit to community. - My favorite a natural tendency to be passive and indirect no conflict/avoid conflict (at all cost) -indirect communication.